tangkunyin/react-native-template-youui/README.md

 2. `$ react-native init xxx --template youui`
 3. `$ cd xxx`
 4. `$ cat gitignore >> .gitignore && rm gitignore`

+> Notice: The devDependencies can not be installed automatically so far (0.54.4).
+So you have to update it manually
+> The more detail here is: https://github.com/facebook/react-native/pull/18164

 At last, launch it to check.